 Laurie Blackwood Pike, a.k.a.
 Grandpa Pike, was born in Stanhope, Newfoundland and Labrador.
-He is retired from his position as business development manager with a national chain of hardware and building supply stores.
+He retired from his position as business development manager with a national chain of hardware and building supply stores.
 In 2017, he received the Estwing Gold Hammer Award—the industry’s recognition for his contributions.
 In 1986, he bought a rural general store, developed a logo, and branded the business “Grandpa Pike’s.”
 His unique store was profiled in the hardware industry’s Hardware Merchandising magazine.
 In recent years, Grandpa Pike has used his nickname for charity work.
 In 2007, he partnered with the Children’s Wish Foundation of Canada, Newfoundland & Labrador Chapter, to release a music CD.
 In 2009, he partnered with them again to produce a gospel Christmas CD.
-He is married to Kathleen Pike and has one daughter, Laurie Shannon.
+He was married to Kathleen Pike and had one daughter, Laurie Shannon.

 Flanker Press is a bright spark in the Newfoundland and Labrador publishing scene.
 As the province’s most active publisher of trade books, the company now averages twenty new titles per year, with a heavy emphasis on regional non-fiction and historical fiction.

 The mission of Flanker Press is to provide a quality publishing service to the local and regional writing community and to actively promote its authors and their books in Canada and abroad.

 Now located in Paradise, Flanker Press has grown from a part-time venture in 1994 to a business with eight full-time employees.
 In the fall of 2004, Flanker Press launched a new imprint, Pennywell Books.
 This imprint includes literary fiction, short stories, young adult fiction, and children’s books.